vkikhtenko/educational_projects/pricing_recommendation/README.md

 ## Exploratory data analysis.
 Research of apartment sale ads:

-You have at your disposal the data of the real estate sales service — an archive of ads for the sale of apartments in St. Petersburg and neighboring settlements for several years.
-You need to learn how to determine the market value of real estate.
-To do this, conduct a exploratory analysis of the data and set the parameters that affect the price of the objects.
-This will allow you to build an automated system: it will track down anomalies and fraudulent activity.
+You have at your disposal data on the behavior of customers who have already switched to these tariffs.
+You need to build a model for the classification task that will select the appropriate tariff.

 ## Used libraries: